pralab/secml/.gitlab/issue_templates/Bug.md

 Please read this!

-Before opening a new issue, make sure to search for keywords in the issues filtered by the "regression" or "bug" label.
+Before opening a new issue, make sure to search for keywords in the issues filtered by the "bug" label.

 - https://pragit.diee.unica.it/secml/secml-lib/issues?label_name%5B%5D=bug